 Daniela Colomo obtained her first degree in Classics at the Scuola Normale Superiore in Pisa, and then completed a DPhil in Greek Papyrology in Oxford.
 She worked at the University of Leuven and University of Leipzig, and was an Alexander von Humboldt fellow at the University of Cologne.
 She is currently Research Associate at the Faculty of Classics of the University of Oxford, Curator of the Oxyrhynchus Papyri Collection and a member of the team editing the Oxyrhynchus Papyri series.
 The focus of her research concerns Greek rhetorical papyri – especially handbooks, and schoolbooks.
 She has also worked on the transmission of Isocrates’ text with focus on the papyrological evidence, taking part in the joint project to produce a new Oxford Classical Texts edition of the entire Isocrates corpus (forthcoming in 2019).
 She is a member of the editorial board of the series Commentaria et lexica graeca in papyris reperta.

-Korshi Dosoo received his doctorate in Ancient History at Macquarie University, with a thesis looking at divinatory practices within the Graeco-Egyptian magical corpus.
+Korshi Dosoo received his doctorate in Ancient History at Macquarie University, Australia.
+His PhD thesis, “Rituals of Apparition on the Theban Magical Library” was completed in 2015.
 He is currently junior team leader of the project ‘The Coptic Magical Papyri: Vernacular Religion in Late Roman and Early Islamic Egypt’ at the Julius Maximilian University of Würzburg.
 In 2016 he organized a conference on animals in ancient and medieval magic, the proceedings of which are in the final stages of editing.
 He has previously been employed as a lecturer in Coptic language and papyrology at the University of Strasbourg (2017-2018), and as a researcher on the Labex RESMED project ‘Les mots de la paix’, and the Australian Research Council projects ‘Knowledge Transfer and Administrative Professionalism in a Pre-Typographic Society: Observing the Scribe at Work in Roman and Early Islamic Egypt’ (Macquarie University) and ‘The Function of Images in magical papyri and artefacts of Ritual Power from Late Antiquity’ (University of Sydney).

 Marina Escolano-Poveda is a Lecturer in Egyptology at the University of Liverpool, and a Research Fellow of the Alexander von Humboldt Foundation at the Eberhard-Karls Universität Tübingen, where she is developing the project “The Greek Hermetica as a Product of the Egyptian Priestly Milieu of Graeco-Roman Egypt.”
 She obtained her PhD in Egyptology at the Johns Hopkins University in 2017 with a dissertation on the representation of the Egyptian priests in the Egyptian and Graeco-Roman literary and paraliterary sources of the Graeco-Roman period, under the supervision of Prof. Richard Jasnow.
 She is currently revising and expanding the manuscript for its publication as part of the series Studien zur spätägyptischen Religion (Harrassowitz Verlag).
 She has recently joined the team publishing the Demotic ostraca of Athribis as specialist in astronomical/astrological texts, and is also working on the edition of the Demotic papyri from the Abbey of Montserrat.